NEWS

 - Changed tests to handle

-package update by switching library to SL.xgboost
+gam package update by switching library to SL.xgboost, SL.step, and SL.mean

 - Added small unit tests for internal functions